 Given that two readings are required as well as the psalm and Gospel Acclamation, it is normal to have two readers.
 One reader would do the First Reading and the Psalm and the other would do the Second Reading and the Acclamation.
 The two readers could then share reading the Prayer of the Faithful.

-A selection of Readings and Prayers are given below.
+Here are a selection of Funeral Readings to choose from.
 We recommend that you read through all the options, reflect on them as the Word of God and select the ones which seem to speak to you as appropriate for the celebration of the funeral of your loved one.
-Once you have selected your option, you can download and print them off via the link at the end of each reading or prayer.
+Funeral Masses are not permitted on Sunday in the Diocese of Dublin.
+Here in St Peter’s a Funeral Mass can take place Monday to Saturday morning at 10.30am.

 Points to remember when reading: